-1. The undersigned Developer submits this request to interconnect its Large Generating Facil ity or Merchant Transmission Facility with the New York State Transmission Syste em or Distribution System pursuant to the Large Facility Interconnection Procedures in the e NYISO OATT.
-2. This Interconnection Request is for (check one): A proposed new Large Generating Facility, named A proposed new Merchant Transmission Facility, named An increase in the capacity of an existing Large Generating Facility or existing Merchant Transmission Facility.
-3. The type of interconnection service evaluation requested for Class Year Interconnection Facil ities Study: Energy Resource Interconnection Service Capacity Resource Interconnection Service Partial Capacity Resource Interconnection Service 4.
-The 1 The Developer provides the following information: a.
-Address or location or the proposed new Large Facility site (to the extent known) or, in the case of an existing Generating Facility or Merchant Transmission Facility, the name and specific location of that existing facility; b.
-Maximum summer atdegrees C and winter atdegrees C megawatt electrical output of the proposed new Large Facility or the amount of megawatt increase in the capacity of an existing facility; c.
-Megawatt allocation for partial CRIS evaluation d.
-General description of the equipment configuration;
+1. The undersigned Developer submits this request to interconnect its Large Generating Facility or Class Year Transmission Project Merchant Transmission Facility with the New York State Transmission System or Distribution System pursuant to the Standard Large Facility Interconnection Procedures in the ISO OATT ("LFIP").
+2. This Interconnection Request is for [insert project name]: , which is (check one of the following): A proposed new Large Generating Facility A proposed new BTM:NG Resource A proposed new Class Year Transmission Project Merchant Transmission Facility A material modification to a proposed or existing facility ( e.g. , an increase in the capacity of an existing facility beyond the permissible de minimis increases permitted under Section 30.3.1 of Attachment X to the ISO OATT) 3.
+Address or location or the proposed new Large Facility site (to the extent known) or, in the case of an existing Generating Facility or Class Year Transmission Project Merchant Transmission Facility, the name and specific location of that existing facility: 4.
+MW nameplate rating: 5.
+MW of requested ERIS: Maximum summer net (net MW = gross MW minus auxiliary loads total MW) which can be achieved at 90 degrees F: